MaxenceLiboz/darkly/SQL_Injection_ID_Member/Ressources/writeUp.md

 First, we'll ensure the number of columns returned using an injection with UNION:

-**1. UNION SELECT null,null**
+**1 UNION SELECT null,null**

 This works.
 To confirm, we remove a null and run the query again, we get an SQL error:

 ![image](images/Capture_decran_2024-05-02_a_19.42.52.png)

-To understand the payload, it's essential to comprehend how UNION in SQL functions.
+To understand the payload, it's essential to comprehend how UNION work in SQL functions.
 It allows combining other data with a query but must return the same number of data as the first query.
 Data types should also correspond, making **null** an ideal candidate.

 The following payload will allow us to recover all table names from the database:

-**1. UNION SELECT null,table_name FROM information_schema.tables**
+**1 UNION SELECT null,table_name FROM information_schema.tables**

 We get a lot of output, but let's confirm that the 'users' table exists: